 I used my homemade Instant Pot Caramel for these cupcakes.
 It's so easy to make and I add salt to make salted caramel or dulce de leche, but that is optional.

 You can also use store-bought caramel sauce.
-Just make sure it is at room temperature before adding it to the buttercream.
+Just ensure it is at room temperature before adding it to the buttercream.

 Equipment Needed to Make Caramel Cupcakes